Razen04/GateQuest/CONTRIBUTING.md

-# Contributing to GateQuest
+# Contributing to GATEQuest

-First off, thank you for considering contributing to GateQuest!
-It's people like you that make GateQuest such a great tool.
+First off, thank you for considering contributing to GATEQuest!
+It's people like you that make GATEQuest such a great tool.

 ## Where do I go from here?